Torch Lake

 email/locavore.jpg

 Order for Wednesday by tonight at midnight.
-Order for Friday pickup as late as Wednesday at midnight.
-As always, feel free to make multiple orders for the same pickup or delivery, we can combine them easily.
-Don't pay for more than one delivery per day!
-If you add on just choose a free pickup and your additional items will be automatically put in your delivery order.
+Order for Friday by Wednesday at midnight.
+As always, feel free to make multiple orders for the same day, we can combine them easily.

 LogoMeijer.png